fwallacephd/EyeshadowApp/README.md

 Once you select your button, a list of eyeshadow brands and color are listed and corresponds with the eyeshadow diagram.

+This application was created with standard HTML, CSS, and JS.
+I also used Bootstrap to ensure mobile responsiveness.